bacpop/PopPUNK/docs/options.rst

                            documentation for help.
      --no-local            Do not perform the local optimization step (speed up on very large datasets)

+   Database querying options:
+     --model-dir MODEL_DIR
+                           Directory containing model to use for assigning queries to clusters [default = reference database directory]

    Further analysis options:
      --microreact          Generate output files for microreact visualisation